couchbaselabs/hands_on_n1qlAnalytics/content/slide-1.md

 implementations.
 We won’t expect any knowledge of advanced or complex SQL features.

+Each lesson will populate the Query box with a query that you can either simply execute or that you can modify to try out more.

+Happy querying!

 <pre id="example">
 SELECT "SQL++ for SQL Users: A Tutorial using N1QL in Couchbase" AS Greeting
 </pre>